SmartVLE can be accessed using the link www.smartvle.co.uk.

 5. Save allows you to save your progress and return to the assessment later, you will find it on the “in Progress Assessments” button on your dashboard.
 (Option not available for initial assessments.)

-question allows you to return the question to a blank, allowing you to start the question again.
+Reset Question allows you to return the question to a blank, allowing you to start the question again. .
+A pop up will appear to confirm your decision if you select this option.

 Once the assessment is completed you will be taken to your results, if any learning materials have been made available to you, you will also be able to access them from the results screen.